girobusan/latid/README.md

 - Customize rendering of blocks via nunjucks
 - _Markdown_ article block
 - Custom (per site) default metadata for new files

+## Plans
+<small>The marked ones are implemented, but will be included in future release</small>
+- [ ] More descriptive error handing (preview, editor start)
+- [X] Option to treat Markdown files without frontmatter as a source
+- [X] Filter: sort views by any user-defined meta
+- [X] Custom sorting of pages
+- [ ] Ability to create page, if it's linked, but do not exist on the fly
+- [ ] _Table_ (csv?) article block
+- [ ] List limits customization by page
+- [ ] Themes support
+- [ ] Working in browser without node.js

 ## How to start